App version: 0.1.0

 You Want to Borrow Too Much (or Too Little)

 Even the amount you want to borrow may help determine how likely you are to be approved for a loan.
 If you’re looking to borrow just $5,000, you might not have luck with your bank.
-Bank of America, as an example, offers loans starting at $25,000, so if you want something less, you might consider a microloan.On the other end, some loans have a cap, and if you need more than that cap, they’re not a good fit.
+Some commercial banks may have a minimum loan amount starting at $25K.
+You can consider a microloan if you need less than $25K in business financing.On the other end, some loans have a cap, and if you need more than that cap, they’re not a good fit.
 Make sure to look around for lenders who can offer as much capital as you need.Recommended: Growing Your Landscaping Business or Launching One

 Mistakes to Avoid